New Friday morning Brixton sessions now available

 My approach can be boiled down to three words: change through insight.

 To get started, just call or email me to arrange a free half-hour initial meeting.
 We'll discuss what it is you want from therapy, get to know each other and can look at setting up regular sessions from there.
 You can find out more information at: www.andrewmickel.co.uk.

 Training, qualifications & experience

 I draw on my own background and training to inform how we work.
 I trained for three years at the well-respected Metanoia Institute, and have a diploma and BSc in humanistic counselling.
 I am registered with the British Association of Counselling and Psychotherapy, and my work is fully insured and supervised.
-As well as offering private practice, I counsel at ELOP in Walthamstow, and previously counselled at MCPS in Ealing.
+As well as offering private practice, I have also previously counselled at ELOP in Walthamstow and MCPS in Ealing.

 I have worked with a wide variety of groups.
 That includes a specialism working with people who identify as LGBT+, many of whom have previously struggled to find a non-judgemental counsellor who they felt comfortable sharing with.

 Before counselling I worked in journalism and charity comms, as well as in the comedy industry (not, I should note, as a comedian).
 Journalism introduced me to a wide breadth of people, and the move to counselling felt logical: it offers a chance to work with others and see what they want to change, but at a much deeper, personal level.
 The comedy industry offered up a diversity of experience and ways of communication that I often feel surprised to find myself drawing on as a counsellor.